Islam in Europe: Attitudes towards Muslims

 The extent of negative attitudes towards Muslims varies across different parts of Europe.

 The European Monitoring Centre on Racism and Xenophobia reports that the Muslim population tends to suffer Islamophobia all over Europe, although the perceptions and views of Muslims may vary.

 In 2005 according to the Sociaal en Cultureel Planbureau annual report, half the Dutch population and half the Moroccan and Turkish minorities stated that the Western lifestyle cannot be reconciled with that of Muslims.

 A 2015 poll by the Polish Centre for Public Opinion Research found that 44% of Poles have a negative attitude towards Muslims, with only 23% having a positive attitude towards them.
 Furthermore, a majority agreed with statements like "Muslims are intolerant of customs and values other than their own."
 (64% agreed, 12% disagreed), "Muslims living in Western European countries generally do not acquire customs and values that are characteristic for the majority of the population of that country."
 (63% agreed, 14% disagreed), "Islam encourages violence more than other religions."
 (51% agreed, 24% disagreed).

 A February 2017 poll of 10,000 people in 10 European countries by Chatham House found on average a majority were opposed to further Muslim immigration, with opposition especially pronounced in Austria, Poland, Hungary, France and Belgium.
 Of the respondents, 55% were opposed, 20% offered no opinion and 25% were in favour of further immigration from Muslim-majority countries.
 The authors of the study add that these countries, except Poland, had in the preceding years suffered jihadist terror attacks or been at the centre of a refugee crisis.
 They also mention that in most of the polled countries the radical right has political influence.

 According to a study in 2018 by Leipzig University, 56% of Germans sometimes thought the many Muslims made them feel like strangers in their own country, up from 43% in 2014.
 In 2018, 44% thought immigration by Muslims should be banned, up from 37% in 2014.

 Based off U.S. State Department records in 2013, there were about 226 Anti-Muslim attacks in France, which was more than an 11% increase from the year previous.
 Examples of the attacks included a bomb in an Arab restaurant, and grenades thrown at mosques.
 In more recent years, the aftermath of terrorist attacks in France have led to huge amounts of anti-Islamic rhetoric and increasing amounts of hate crimes.
 The French government has also acted upon the Muslim population of France in recent years, with the lower house passing an anti-radicalism bill and increasing checks in places of worship.

+As of October 2023, Slovakia is the only EU member state that does not have a mosque due to legislation that has barred Islam from gaining state recognition.